 This class will be given either over a Zoom or WetInk platform and will be entirely online.
 We will share documents through Google Drive & Google Docs, which has a track changes editing component.
 If you have questions, please click the link below for more information.

 The cost of this workshop is $25, with the option to pay more to sponsor another student via Alchemy Writing Workshop’s Student Scholarship program.
-For more information about costs, and the Scholarship program, please click the registration link below.

 About The Instructor